 - Restricted means that special licenses or permits are required from a federal agency before the item is allowed to enter the United States.
 Examples of restricted items include firearms, certain fruits and vegetables, animal products, animal by products, and some animals.

 The regulations change from time-to-time because they are based on current perceived threats to U.S. Fines for bringing a prohibited or restricted item across the border range form $100 to $50,000.

-Here is a general list of the more common restricted or prohibited items:
+You should check the current list of prohibited items at the U.S. Customs and Border Protection website but here is a general list of the more common restricted or prohibited items:

 - As a general rule, prepared foods for personal consumption or for family/friend gatherings is allowed.
 However, all fruits, vegetables, plants and plant material of any type must be declared and inspected.
 There are a lot of regulations in this area and admissibility will also depend on where you are going after you arrive in the United States.
 The fine for failing to declare agricultural items at U.S. ports of entry is $300 for first time offenders.
 You may check the general admissibility of various plants by consulting APHIS’s FAVIR database.